Teenage Insomnia: Is it the Real Reason Your Teen is Always Tired? How to Help

 Have Kids Cut Back on Caffeine – Suggest that your teen reduce the amount of caffeine they consume without banning it completely.
 Encourage them to switch to decaffeinated soda, quit the energy drinks altogether and limit their coffee intake to just one or two cups a day.

-Implement Winding Down Time – Removing the video game console or TV from your teen’s room altogether will likely be a battle not worth fighting, but you can insist that all computers, TVs and video games are turned off at least a half hour before bedtime to give your teen’s brain a little time to relax.
-Fighting zombies right before bed might be fun but it is often not very conducive to a good night’s sleep.
+Remember to implement winding down time.
+You may find it difficult to remove the video game console or TV from your teen’s room altogether, but you can insist that all computers, TVs, and video games are turned off at least a half hour before bedtime.
+This will give your teen’s brain a little time to relax.Fighting zombies right before bed might be fun but it is often not very conducive to a good night’s sleep.

 Encourage Exercise – These days a lot of teenagers would rather hang out in their room than get outside and exercise.
 Exposure to natural sunlight is crucial for maintaining good sleep patterns though and even a little extra exercise during the day can make for a better night’s sleep.